Federal Govt To Spend N500bn On East-West Road

 This would ensure that goals, targets and Return on Investment (ROI) envisaged from the road development are not diminished or lost.”

-In order to facilitate the achievement of desired aspiration of the corridor, the permanent secretary urged all stakeholders to play their roles singularly and collectively, while states should take pro-active steps based on the recommendations contained in the report.
+In order to facilitate the achievement of the desired aspiration of the corridor, the permanent secretary urged all stakeholders to play their roles singularly and collectively, while states should take proactive steps based on the recommendations contained in the report.

-Speaking further, Ardo, stated that after presenting the draft final report, the next stage is implementation of the plan, even as he noted the need to work faster to recover lost grounds on the work programme.

-Speaking on behalf of Pen Prime Consultancy Limited, the company that prepared the draft final report, Dr. Daniel Peverga Dam stated that from the findings, the East-West road when completed would ease traffic and improve safety of the road among other benefits which would ultimately improve socio-economic development and accessibility within and outside the region.